 If you see blood in their stool, vomiting, your dog struggling to defecate or vomit, go immediately to your veterinarian.
 It is indicative of a major problem and the sooner you act, the better.

 If your puppy has diarrhea you must act immediately in order to prevent it from getting dehydrated and go to the vet.
 Puppies get weak very quickly and suffering from diarrhea for a couple of days without eating can cause serious problems.

 What should I do if my dog has diarrhea?

-- Fasting - If you've noticed that your dog has diarrhea, the first thing you should do is remove their food for up to 12 hours.
+- Let them fast:if you've noticed that your dog has diarrhea, the first thing you should do is remove their food for up to 12 hours.
 This way, their digestive system will be cleaned and emptied.
 It is important to always observe your dog's stools and recognise when they are looser than normal.

-- Water - It is very important that your dog has access to fresh, clean water.
+- Provide them with fresh water: it is very important that your dog has access to fresh, clean water.
 Do not remove the water during the fasting period.
 Change the water and clean the bowl when you see the signs of diarrhea.
 When your dog has diarrhea, they lose huge amounts of water.
 Just like us, they must replace that lost fluid.
 See whether your dog drinks.
 If they do not drink anything during the fasting period or even suffer from excessive vomiting, go immediately to your veterinarian.

-- Isotonic drink - You can put in a bowl a type of drink such as Aquarius, diluted with a little water.
+- Provide them with a watered down isotonic drink: you can put in a bowl a type of drink such as Aquarius, diluted with a little water.
 Sports drinks help replace lost electrolytes.
 They like the taste of the orange or fruity ones the best

 A homemade diet